maoberlehner/markus-oberlehner-net/content/blog/thoughts-about-utility-first-css-frameworks.md

 date = "2019-11-17T05:58:58+02:00"
 title = "Thoughts about Utility-First CSS Frameworks" description = "Learn more about my opinions about utility-first CSS frameworks like Tailwind CSS." intro = "Many people, including me, are very skeptic about the utility-first approach of Tailwind CSS and other similar CSS frameworks like Tachyons.
-But I think it is essential to be open-minded about new ideas and techniques, especially if there's a bunch of people who like it." draft = false categories = ["Development"] tags = ["JavaScript", "CSS Architecture"]
+But I think it is essential to be open-minded about new ideas and techniques, especially if there's a bunch of people who like it..." draft = false categories = ["Development"] tags = ["JavaScript", "CSS Architecture"]